jwilm/web-history/outline.md

 _HTTP/1.1_ finally standardized the full suite of HTTP request types, added connection reuse for transfering additional assets (scripts, images, etc), cache-control headers (which enabled very intelligent caching).
 Around the same time, Dr. Roy Fielding described _REST_, Representational State Transfer, in chapter 5 of his 2000 [doctoral dissertation](http://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm) _Architectural Styles and the Design of Network-based Software Architectures_.
 This architecture, when applied to the HTTP protocol and URIs, yields scalable interactions, general interfaces, and testable components.
 It is the basis of modern URI design for API end points and mapping of HTTP verbs to actions.

+## HTML5, RESTful JSON APIs, Client-Side Templating, and the JavaScript Framework

 Modern web apps utilize a large amount of state to deliver their service.
 Examples include deciding which content to send, remembering users between visits, maintaining a shopping cart when navigating between resources, and escalating a user's privilege to perform administrative actions.
 Since HTTP is a stateless protocol, those functionalities are achieved via _cookies_ (persistent named records stored on a client) which enable sessions and user tracking on the server.

 With the rise of RESTful JSON APIs, client side templating, and JavaScript frameworks, much of the work a web server does it limited to providing an API to the database.
 Most logic outside of administrative and other privileged tasks can be moved out to the client.
 The advantages of such an architecture include the ability to server almost all assets from a global CDN and only serving small blocks of JSON from the application server.

-### Requests
-HTTP is first and foremost a request and response protocol.
-A client sends a request to the server,

 ## Notes

 - Browser history

 - XMLHttpRequest
   - Invention credited to Microsoft for their Outlook Web App suite.
-This [first appeared](http://en.wikipedia.org/wiki/XMLHttpRequest#History_and_support) as IXMLHttpRequest in Internet Explorer 5.0 in March of 2009
+This  as IXMLHttpRequest in Internet Explorer 5.0 in March of 2009

 - Dynamic Web
   - Client